qzc438/ontology-llm/docs/README.md

 ## TODO:
 Call Huanyu for approval for trivial reference.

+## Agent-OM: Leveraging LLM Agents for Ontology Matching
+This repository contains the source code, resources, and instructions to reproduce the experiments for the PVLDB 2025 paper.

 ## Important Notice:
-This repository contains the source code, resources, and instructions to reproduce the experiments for the PVLDB 2025 paper: `Agent-OM: Leveraging LLM Agents for Ontology Matching`
 - For technical issues, please submit a GitHub Issue.
 - For feature discussion or potential extensions, please join our discussion group: https://groups.google.com/g/agent-om